 And that was it - at least as far as international racing was concerned.
 Sepang would continue to bask in the spotlight, while Johor made do with national and regional racing.
 Even the closure of Shah Alam did little to improve its fortunes and a period of decline began.
 By 2015 facilities were more than a little faded and the whole circuit was in need of a revamp.
-Happily. that's exactly what it is set to receive.
-In September, the Sultan of Johor announced (via his Instagram account!) that the circuit was to get a fresh lick of paint, with plans including the incorporation of a driving academy as well as a museum built to "showcase the history of motor sports in Johor."
-This will no doubt house the collection of classic cars and motorbikes of the royal motoring enthusiast.
+Then, in September, the Sultan of Johor announced (via his Instagram account!) that the circuit was to get a fresh lick of paint, with plans including the incorporation of a driving academy as well as a museum built to "showcase the history of motor sports in Johor."
+Perhaps this was to have included the collection of classic cars and motorbikes of the royal motoring enthusiast.

-Unlike previous refurbishments, this time the efforts will be geared towards grass roots motorsport rather than chasing the bright lights of Formula One or other international series - quite wisely the Sultan seems to have concluded that Sepang has this market cornered and so a more sustainable local approach is needed.
-Hopefully, this will allow the circuit to flourish once more - with Singapore on its doorstep, it has ready access to an enthusiastic regional market.
+Unlike previous refurbishments, the idea was to gear the efforts towards grass roots motorsport rather than chasing the bright lights of Formula One or other international series - the Sultan seemingly having concluded that Sepang has this market cornered and so a more sustainable local approach was needed.

 Johor Circuit is located at Pasir Gudang in Johor province, Malaysia.
 The nearest international airport is Senai Airport, around 40 minutes' drive to the north of Johor Bahru.
 The circuit is also ideally located for access from Singapore's Changi Airport, though this will involve an hour's drive to cross the border at the Woodlands crossing.